Alvearie/imaging-ingestion/imaging-ingestion-operator/README.md

 ## Deployment

+**Option 1: Using OperatorHub.io**

+  For Kubernetes clusters, such as *OpenShift*, that have Operator Lifecycle Manager (OLM) deployed, the easiest way to deploy the Alvearie Imaging Ingestion operator, is by using the community operator provided on [Operatorhub.io](https://operatorhub.io).

+**Option 2: Using kubctl**

   Apply the provided YAML to the cluster.
 Without modification, this YAML will:
 -  Creates a **imaging-ingestion** namespace,
 -  Adds the provided *Custom Resource Definitions* to the cluster
 -  Creates the *ServiceAccount*, *Role*, and *RoleBinding* for the operator in the imaging-ingestion namespace